gillescoolen/deepl-client/README.md

 ```

 ### Translate Multiple
-To translate an array of text, you can use the `translateMultiple` function.
+To translate an array of text, you can use the `translateMultiple` function:

 ```typescript
 const params: TranslationMultipleParameters = {